iarobinson/combobreaker/ian_notes/creation_process.md

 ## Learning to Program Arduino

-First off, I'd like to run a simple program to ensure I'm able to successfully write code to the microcontroller.
+First off, I'd like to run a simple program to ensure I'm able to successfully write code to the micro-controller.

 I found this tutorial useful for making the first move: https://www.arduino.cc/en/tutorial/blink

-This helped me overcome initial steps like setting the serial port, selecting the right device and more.
+This helped me overcome initial steps like setting the serial port and selecting the right device.

+### Simple Arduino Project Using These Tools

+My initial goal is to create a tool that can just do something real.
+If I can get the stepper motor to turn slowly for a few seconds, I'd be happy with that.

 ##